Please Note: As a result of the outbreak of COVID-19 course dates and planned formats may change at short notice.

 15% for 3-6 applicants (discount applied from third applicant)

 10% for 7+ applicants (discount applied to all applicants)

 15% for alumni of UCT GSB academic and Executive Education courses

-Wikus Kruger is a junior Research Fellow and PhD candidate in the Management Programme in Infrastructure Regulation and Reform (MIR), based at the Graduate School of Business (GSB) of the University of Cape Town.
+Wikus Kruger is a junior Research Fellow and PhD candidate in The Power Futures Lab, based at the Graduate School of Business (GSB) of the University of Cape Town.
 His research focuses on independent power producer (IPP) and emerging power investments in Africa, especially focused on renewable energy and energy access.
 Wikus previously worked as a Research Officer in the Energy, Poverty and Development thematic group, at the Energy Research Centre, based at the University of Cape Town.
 He was also a senior consultant with Restio Energy for seven years, working mainly on sustainable energy in Southern and Eastern Africa.
 He furthermore worked with the EU Energy Initiative Partnership Dialogue Facility (EUEI PDF) in Brussels during 2012.
 He has experience in market and business development of clean energy technologies, technical assistance to national governments, national energy sector policy analysis and development, energy sector reform, and technology cooperation and demonstration.VIEW FACULTY